 Then some symbols—

-You can also try the method of turning a sentence into a password.
-For example:
+You can also try the method of using a really long sentence like:

-Now you have a password that’s highly unpredictable, but still easier for you to remember than something more random.
+Now you have a password that’s highly unpredictable, but incredibly easy for you to remember than something more random.

 Creative Tips for Making a Strong Password